Venues

 Strasse

-This place has unfortunately lost some of its charming atmosphere since
+Unfortunately this place has lost some of its charming atmosphere since

-they have moved to a bigger place a few years ago.
-Now the NBI belongs
+it has moved to a bigger place a few years ago.
+Nowadays the NBI belongs

-to a complex called “Kulturbrauerei” (which means culture
+to a building complex called “Kulturbrauerei”.
+This word

-brewery, because this place has been a real brewery in the past and
+means culture brewery, and this place has been a real brewery in the

-monument protection order).
+carefully restorated.
 So still nice anyway.
-Go here for the indie
+Go here for the indie and

-and electronica sounds overdose, and when you arrive before 10 pm you
+electronica sounds overdose, and when you arrive before 10 pm you might

 (www.neueberlinerinitiative.de)